flipbase/docs/api/api.md

 --- |  ----
-HTTP-Verb | Uppercase plain-text (e.g GET, POST, PUT or DELETE) Path | URI path and query paramaters (excluding hostname) Payload | Any JSON payload you want to send along with a POST or PUT request.
-URL-encoded data is not supported.
-Encode the JSON payload using Base64 and URI-encoding.
-When body is empty, only then use `URI-encode ( Base64( {} ) )`
-Date | The date value should be identitcal to the value provided in the Date or X-Flipbase-Date header.
+HTTP-Verb | Uppercase plain-text (e.g GET, POST, PUT or DELETE) Path | URI path and query paramaters (excluding hostname) Date | The date value should be identitcal to the value provided in the Date or X-Flipbase-Date header.
 The Date is the current UTC time in [ISO 8601](https://www.ietf.org/rfc/rfc3339.txt) format (for example, 20130524T000000Z).

 ### Headers